tomato42/marvin-toolkit/README.md

 As an application programmer: stop using RSA encryption.
 If you're library vendor stop providing RSA PKCS#1 v1.5 decryption support.
-If possible, don't
-provide RSA OEAP decryption support either—while depadding is much easier to perform in side-channel free way, it depends on the previous RSA decryption step being constant time.
+If possible, don't provide RSA OEAP decryption support either—while depadding is much easier to perform in side-channel free way, it depends on the previous RSA decryption step being constant time.
-That is, security of RSA OEAP requires big integer arithmetic that is constant time.
+That is, security of RSA OAEP requires big integer arithmetic that is constant time.
-For example, gmplib does not provide high-level functions for side-channel free deblinding (multiplication modulo) while and OpenSSL BIGNUM doesn't provide a public interface to perform the de-blinding step and conversion to a byte string in side-channel free manner.
+For example, gmplib does not provide high-level functions for side-channel free deblinding (multiplication modulo) and OpenSSL BIGNUM doesn't provide a consistent public interface to perform the de-blinding step and conversion to a byte string in side-channel free manner.

 If deprecation and later removal of the decryption support is not possible, document the API as known vulnerable.
 The users of such an API should be inspected to check if the timing signal is likely to leak to other processes, VMs or over the network.
 The last option being the most severe.
+Such applications will need to be fixed then.

-In case users of the API know a priori what's the expected size of the decrypted secret, providing an API that generates a random secret of that size and returns it in case of errors in padding is the recommended way to workaround this vulnerability.
+In case users of the API know a priori what's the expected size of the decrypted secret, providing an API that generates a random secret of that size and returns it in case of errors in padding, instead of the decrypted value, is the recommended way to workaround this vulnerability.
 See the TLS 1.2 RFC 5246 page 58 for details.

 ## Are signatures vulnerable?

 To the best of our knowledge APIs for performing RSA signatures, both RSA-PSS and RSA PKCS#1 v1.5, are not affected.
-Though please note that this assumes that the RSA implementation uses blinding when computing the signature.
+Though please note that this assumes that the RSA implementation uses blinding correctly when computing the signature.

-That being said, all Bleichenbacher-style attacks can be used to create an arbitrary signature using the key exposed through the vulnerable decryption API.
+That being said, all Bleichenbacher-style attacks can be used to create an arbitrary signature using the key exposed through the vulnerable decryption oracle.

 ## How to test?